 These objects are utilized mostly as throwables, although they may also be smashed into foes and used as one-time weapons in skirmishes.
-Because of the potential use of these items, which are often abundant in the areas you explore, you should make it a habit to carry at least one of them at all times.

 Players who are skilled at sneak will want to have an empty bottle with them at all times since it provides a useful diversion during stealth sequences.
 On the other hand, charging at a guy and slamming his skull in with a brick is also an effective method to end an encounter.

 In The Last of Us Part 1, shivs are another important resource, and we strongly advise you to have at least one of them in your possession at all times.
 Shivs not only allow you to execute stealth kills, but they are also the only means to execute stealth kills on Clickers.

 In addition to this, you may often come across locked doors that can only be unlocked with shivs.
 These doors may conceal valuable resources and objects on the other side.
 All of this comes down to the fact that as soon as one of your shivs is used up, you should quickly create another one if you have the materials necessary to do so.

 Prioritize getting the Shiv Master skills upgraded since it further enhances the use of the Shiv.
 So it’s easy to say that Shivs are immense when it comes to Last of Us Part 1 Combat Tips